E-MailRelay

 To save disk space the POP server using --pop-by-name will look for content files in the main spool directory if it cannot see the content file in the sub-directory.
 In that case the POP delete command will delete the envelope file from the sub-directory but only delete the content file if there are no other envelope files with the same name in either the main spool directory or any other sub-directory.

 The built-in copy: filter can be used to work with --pop-by-name.
 It copies message files into all sub-directories (whether they have a matching POP account or not) and by default it then deletes the original message files.
 To keep the original files in the main spool directory so they can be forwarded use copy:nodelete; to copy just the envelope file and leave the content file alone use copy:pop; and to copy content files with hard links use copy:hardlink.
-Remember to create matching sub-directories when adding users to the POP secrets file.

 The built-in delivery: filter also works well with --pop-by-name.
 It copies message files into sub-directories (now conceptually delivery mailboxes) according to who the message is addressed to.
 This requires an address verifier to interpret message recipient addresses as belonging to local users or not.
 See Delivery above for more information.